EKaroune/ssi-fellowship-2021/README.md

 Anyone interested in applying to the [SSI Fellowship programme](https://software.ac.uk/programmes-and-events/fellowship-programme) should feel free to take inspiration from these materials, with appropriate attribution.

+* You can find out about the work that I do by visiting my [SSI profile page](https://www.software.ac.uk/about/fellows/emma-karoune).

 **Disclaimer:** Modelling your application after the contents of this repository does not guarantee you a Fellowship :wink: